DrPsyFi/Q2-Project---Back-End/README.md

     http://malicious-peace.surge.sh/

-If you wish to install it, can be accessed from my git hub site at:
+If you wish to install it, it can be accessed from my git hub site.

     npm install
     npm node run - to start application